chelseahenderson/chelseahenderson.github.io/_posts/2010-02-24-matter-of-misperception.md

 publisher: University Press
 ---

-Published on Feb.
-24, 2010 in University Press

 *Editor’s note: This is the second installment of a three-part series on eating disorders.*

 Women are pressured in different ways than men when it comes to their bodies and what it takes to be considered attractive.
 For some, curves are a must, and they will practically kill to have them and to represent voluptuous women well.
 They aim for the va-va-voom effect when they shop for clothes and select their meals and exercise routines.